home-assistant/probot-home-assistant/src/plugins/SetDocumentationSection/README.md

 # Set documentation section

-Repository: home-assistant.io
+* Repository: home-assistant.io
+* Context: issue

+## Purpose

-Extract sections from labels in the issue, and apply labels to it if the label exsist.
+Extract sections from labels in the issue, and apply labels to it if the label exists.